grafana/pyroscope/docs/sources/configure-client/language-sdks/nodejs.md

 ## Pull mode profiling for NodeJS

-NodeJS integration also supports pull mode.
+The NodeJS integration also supports pull mode.
 For that to work you will need to make sure you have profiling routes (`/debug/pprof/profile` and `/debug/pprof/heap`) enabled in your http server.
-For that you may use our `expressMiddleware` or create endpoints yourself
+You may use our `expressMiddleware` or create endpoints yourself.

 ```javascript
 const Pyroscope, { expressMiddleware } = require('@pyroscope/nodejs');